minhvyha/Quizzical/README.md

 ### About this project

 This is my react project from scrimba.
-My task is to create a dynamic website replicate the tenzies game using react.js and publish it into netlify.
-I used my knowledge about react, effect, state and jsx to assemble components to make this project.
+My task is to create a dynamic website for a quiz game using openTrivia API and publish it into netlify.
+I used my knowledge about react, effect, state, API fetch and jsx to assemble components to make this project.
 This is a responsive website which means it will display correctly on any device with various widths and heights.